TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Introduction

 In recent years, the rapid development of large language models (LLMs)~\cite{openai_chatgpt, touvron2023llama} with extensive commonsense and powerful reasoning abilities presents enable the LLM based agent~\cite{xi2023rise, sumers2023cognitive} as a new paradigm for solving complex task, such as automated software development~\cite{hong2023metagpt, qian2024chatdev, yang2024swe} and automated machine learning tasks~\cite{huang2024mlagentbench, shen2024hugginggpt, zhang2024benchmarking, wu2024visionllm}.
 For example, HuggingGPT~\cite{shen2024hugginggpt} utilizes LLM as a core manager to address various machine learning tasks with existing AI models, VisionLLM~\cite{wu2024visionllm} investigates unified modeling for vision tasks across different vision domains. \fix Inspired by these, we explore the potential of leveraging an LLM-based agent framework for automated trajectory modeling, paving the way toward effective and reliable trajectory modeling solution.
 Specifically, our approach seeks to \textit{harness the capabilities of LLMs to establish a collaborative framework between LLMs and various specialized models, enabling the automated and unified trajectory modeling}.
 However, designing such an LLM-based agent for this purpose presents several significant challenges.
 Firstly, how to handle and integrate the diverse trajectory data and specialized models for different trajectory modeling tasks into a single, unified framework is non-trivial.
 Secondly, the numerous steps involved in transforming raw trajectory data into the final model output are lengthy and cumbersome~\cite{chen2024deep}, making full automation of the process difficult and leading to a large action space for both planning and execution.
 Finally, while model performance heavily depends on delicate and specialized data adaptation and model optimization, the ultimate challenge lies in effectively automating the optimization of these adaptation processes. \unfix

 \fix In this paper, we propose \textit{TrajAgent}, a systematic agent framework for automated trajectory modeling across diverse tasks and data.
 First, we design a unified environment, \textit{UniEnv}, to process diverse trajectory data and provide a cohesive runtime environment for various trajectory modeling tasks within \textit{TrajAgent}.
 In \textit{UniEnv}, we define unified data and model interfaces to facilitate the seamless execution of different trajectory modeling methods.
 Building upon this environment, we develop an agentic workflow within \textit{TrajAgent} for the automatic multi-step planning and execution of trajectory modeling tasks.
-The diverse trajectory modelling task workflow is decomposed into four unified steps: task understanding, task planning, task execution, and task summarization.
+The diverse trajectory modeling task workflow is decomposed into four unified steps: task understanding, task planning, task execution, and task summarization.
 For each step, we design an expert agent to perform the corresponding operations effectively.
 Finally, we introduce a \textit{collaborative learning schema} that integrates agent learning through reasoning with model learning through training, enabling the effective optimization of model performance for specific data and tasks.
+We further provide in-depth analysis of optimization dynamics and failure modes, along with practical improvements to enhance robustness.
 In summary, our contributions are as follows, \unfix